Q: What clubs/activities are you engaged in at your school?

 Q: What is your best memory from senior year?

-Q: What is your best memory from high school?
+Q: What is your best memory from all of high school?

 Q: What is your greatest achievement?

-Q: What is one thing you’ll miss about SLA Beeber?
+Q: What is one thing you will miss about your school?

 Q: How has your high school experience shaped you?